Advanced Features

 }

-This request would be equal to ?filter[or][0][label][like]=site&filter[or][1][type]=5003, if you prefer to use your filters as a query parameters.
+This request would be equal to `?filter[or][0][label][like]=site&filter[or][1][type]=5003`, if you prefer to use your filters as a query parameters.
 All the operators for JSON body filters are the same as operators for filter in query parameters.

 !Important: The API will only accept a URL-parameter GET or a Body, it will not merge them if both are provided; the URL parameters will take precedence.

-Many pages and objects will have a "_links" attribute which represents a list of useful resources related to this response or object.
+Many pages and objects will have a "\_links" attribute which represents a list of useful resources related to this response or object.

-For example, our pagination will add pre-built links for the current, next, previous and last page of the result, allowing you to quickly use these in building buttons in your frontend that follow our URL scheme.
-Many objects will also contain a _links attribute that will point you to endpoints for relevant relational objects, datasets to query or the location of the index endpoint for that particular type of object.
+For example, our pagination will add pre-built links for the current, next, previous and last page of the result, allowing you to quickly use these in building buttons in your frontend that follow our URL scheme.\

-Labels
+## Labels

 In some of API calls, you will find labels, which can be used to better understand meaning of fields in the response object.
 For example endpoint to remove z-wave node: